wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodsfromdocumentposition-method.md

 ## <a name="parameters"></a>Parámetros
  `document`
- [in] El documento especificado.
+ [in] The specified document.

  `line`
- [in] La línea del documento especificado.
+ [in] The line of the specified document.

  `column`
- [in] La columna del documento especificado.
+ [in] The column of the specified document.

  `cMethod`
  [in] Tamaño de la matriz `pRetVal`.

  `pcMethod`
- [out] Un puntero a una variable que recibe el número de elementos devueltos en la `pRetVal` matriz.
+ [out] A pointer to a variable that receives the number of elements returned in the `pRetVal` array.

  `pRetVal`
- [out] Una matriz de punteros, cada uno de los cuales señala a una [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) objeto que representa un método que contiene el punto de interrupción.
+ [out] An array of pointers, each of which points to an [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) object that represents a method containing the breakpoint.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también